Simon de Montfort, 6th Earl of Leicester: Crusade and turning against the king

-Shortly after Prince Edward's birth, however, there was a falling out between the brothers-in-law.
-Simon owed a great sum of money to Thomas II of Savoy, uncle of Queen Eleanor, and named King Henry as security for his repayment.
+Shortly after Prince Edward's birth in 1239, Montfort fell out with his brother-in-law, Henry III.
+Montfort owed a great sum of money to Thomas, Count of Flanders, Queen Eleanor's uncle, and named King Henry as security for his repayment.
 The king evidently had not approved this, and was enraged when he discovered that Montfort had used his name.
-On 9 August 1239, Henry is reported to have confronted Montfort, called him an excommunicant and threatened to imprison him in the Tower of London.
-"You seduced my sister", King Henry said, "and when I discovered this, I gave her to you, against my will, to avoid scandal."
+On 9 August 1239, he confronted Montfort, called him an excommunicant and threatened to imprison him in the Tower of London.
+Matthew Paris reported that Henry said "You seduced my sister and when I discovered this, I gave her to you, against my will, to avoid scandal."
 Simon and Eleanor fled to France to escape Henry's wrath.

 Having announced his intention to go on crusade two years before, Simon raised funds and travelled to the Holy Land during the Barons' Crusade, but does not seem to have faced combat there.
 He was part of the crusading host which, under Richard of Cornwall, negotiated the release of Christian prisoners including Simon's older brother, Amaury.
 In autumn 1241, he left Syria and joined King Henry's campaign against King Louis IX in Poitou in July 1242.
 The campaign was a failure, and an exasperated Montfort declared that Henry should be locked up like King Charles the Simple.
 Like his father, Simon was a soldier as well as a capable administrator.
 His dispute with King Henry came about due to the latter's determination to ignore the swelling discontent within the country, caused by a combination of factors, including famine and a sense, among the English Barons, that King Henry was too quick to dispense favour to his Poitevin relatives and Savoyard in-laws.